Why are we celebrating Indigenous Peoples’ Day rather than Columbus Day?

 Tell Us About Your Experience

-This is not a secure form of communication, is not HIPPA compliant and therefore, should not be used to send personal health information.
-If you have a question for your provider please call PHC at (406-258-4789) Or use the secure web Patient Portal.
+This is not a secure form of communication.
+It is not HIPAA compliant and therefore should not be used to send personal health information.
+If you have a question for your provider please call PHC at (406-258-4789) or use the secure web Patient Portal.